 Waist training has been around for centuries and has survived multiple phases of the fashion industry.
-In more modern times, research and technology has helped develop types of waist trainers that cater not only to the fashion forward individuals but to the health buffs as well.
+In more modern times, research and technology has helped develop types of Hourglass Waist Belts that cater not only to the fashion forward individuals but to the health buffs as well.
 Since the growth of this market, there have been many myths and rumors about the safety and health concerns of wearing a waist trainer.
 The most common out of these rumors being waist trainers “move your organs”.
 But do they, really?

 What a waist trainer does to your body

 It is a high compression undergarment that is supposed to be snug and feel tight around your mid section.
 Most especially when using a waist trainer with an inner bone structure, the restrictive nature of the shapewear can feel uncomfortable and tight at first.
 This is totally normal and safe for as long as you do not feel any pain or have difficulty breathing.

 More often than not, waist trainers are made with latex material because this type of fabric offers the most efficient level of compression, easily achieving that hourglass curve everyone is after.
 This, in effect, stimulates heat around your core and causes you to sweat more, flushing out any excess water weight & helping to burn fat around tummy region.
 Now we have a better understanding as to why waist trainers are so popular at the gym.
 Especially by getting one made of thermal neoprene material, the amount of sweat as you work out can be very satisfying.

 But what does it do to your body internally?